-Our medical claims expense is our largest expense category, representing 88% of our total operating expense for the three months ended March 31, 2024.
-We manage our medical costs by improving our members access to healthcare.
+Our medical expense is our largest expense category, representing 90% of our total operating expense for the three months ended March 31, 2025.
+We manage our medical costs by improving our members' access to healthcare.
 Our care model focuses on maintaining health and leveraging the primary care setting as a means of avoiding costly downstream healthcare costs, such as emergency department visits and acute hospital inpatient admissions.
-The power of our model is reflected in the relative performance of our network when compared to local FFS benchmarks.